Shannin/Linkedin-contact-ranker/README.md

 # A Linkedin contact ranker

+## This was a coding challenge for a B2B company

 This app is based on Angular and was seeded with the project: https://github.com/angular/angular-seed.
 If you want to run a local copy follow the instructions found in the project README.